 Avoid being a barrier to innovation

-We are a training business and I received an email from one of our associates, thanking me for three changes which made it easier for her to do her job and help the customer.
+I received an email from one of our freelance trainers thanking me for three changes which made it easier for her to do her job and help the customer.
 I was struck by two things.
 First, I didn’t know the changes had happened.
 They hadn’t come across my desk for approval.
 But second I realised that, if they had come across my desk, I would have rejected two of them.
 I thought up many of the methods we use and I, like many managers, am a natural barrier to changing them.
-I realised that, to avoid blocking innovation, the best way was to make sure new ideas did not have to be approved by me.
+I realised that to avoid blocking innovation, the best way was to make sure new ideas did not have to be approved by me.

 What can you pre-approve today?